Michael Cohen admits he violated campaign finance laws at direction of "candidate"

 Michael Cohen, President Donald Trump’s former personal lawyer and longtime fixer, has pleaded guilty to eight federal charges related to tax and bank fraud and campaign finance laws.
-Appearing before a federal court in Manhattan Tuesday, Cohen said that he was directed to violate campaign law at the direction of a candidate for federal office, a clear reference to then-candidate Donald Trump.
+Appearing before a federal court in Manhattan Tuesday, Cohen said he was directed to violate campaign law at the direction of a candidate for federal office, a clear reference to then-candidate Trump.

 Breaking News: Michael Cohen, President Trump’s former lawyer, reached a plea deal with prosecutors investigating payments he made to women for Trump https://t.co/RKnTBly2S6